The Lucida 3D Scanner recording the surface layer of Grinling Gibbons' Crucifixion © Factum Foundation

 Several recordings with the Lucida 3D Scanner resulted in different datasets that were later merged into a single shaded render © Factum Foundation

 Back in Factum Foundation’s Madrid workshops, the data from the two different recording methods was first processed separately, and then meticulously merged together to create a single model using Global Mapper, a geographical information system, and ZBrush.
 The overall shape and dimensional accuracy of the photogrammetry recording were joined with the pinpoint surface accuracy of the Lucida 3D scanner.

 Jorge Cano merging the photogrammetry and Lucida data © Oak Taylor Smith for Factum Foundation

 The model can be rotated and viewed from different angles in an online application, and zoomed in on to allow the surface texture of the lime-wood carving to be examined at close range.

 This is a pioneering project for Factum Foundation – not just the first time these two data types have been merged to create a single model, but the first time such high-resolution data has been acquired for such a complex relief at this scale.
 The merging of the two datasets was deemed especially challenging due to the amount of small and complex surfaces over which the surface data from the Lucida had to be mapped by Factum's 3D sculptors.

-The finished 3D model, complemented by a video detailing the processing at Factum Foundation, was on show at 'Grinling Gibbons: Centuries in the Making', organised by the Grinling Gibbons Society at Bonhams Bond Street (London, 3 -27 August) and will also be on show at Compton Verney Art Gallery, Warwickshire (24 September 2021 - 30 January 2022).
+The finished 3D model, complemented by a video detailing the processing at Factum Foundation, was on show at 'Grinling Gibbons: Centuries in the Making', organised by the Grinling Gibbons Society at Bonhams Bond Street, London (3 - 27 August, 2021) and at Compton Verney Art Gallery, Warwickshire (24 September, 2021 - 30 January, 2022).
 It is hoped that the 3D model will allow a much wider audience to examine and appreciate the details of this masterpiece of 17th century relief sculpture.